b1blair/cse15l-lab-reports/lab-report-1-week-2.md

 **1. Installing VS Code**

-Go to the Visual Studio Code website https://code.visualstudio.com/, and follow the instructions to download and install it on your computer.
+Go to the Visual Studio Code website [VS Code](https://code.visualstudio.com/), and follow the instructions to download and install it on your computer.
 It should look like the following once installed.
 ![Image](SS1.png)

 **2. Remotely Coding**